minshi123/gitlab/doc/development/fe_guide/graphql.md

 for connection types.
 This means a "cursor" is used to keep track of where in the data set the next items should be fetched from.

-Every connection type (i.e. `DesignConnection`, `DiscussionConnection` etc) has a field `pageInfo` that contains an information required for pagination:
+Every connection type (for example, `DesignConnection` and `DiscussionConnection`) has a field `pageInfo` that contains an information required for pagination:

 ```javascript
 pageInfo {